Pepsi Refresh

 RefreshEverything.com was a full community platform: submit an idea, promote it, vote for others, track results, read stories about funded projects already underway.
 Every surface needed writing — submission flows, voting prompts, idea pages, community discussion, email campaigns, social integration, mobile apps.

-The writing challenge across all of it was consistency of voice under highly varied conditions.
+The writing challenge was consistency of voice under varied conditions.
 A prompt encouraging someone to submit their first idea needed different energy than a confirmation email after a grant was awarded.
-A voting interface needed to feel lightweight and fun; a funded project story needed to feel real and specific.
+A voting interface needed to feel lightweight; a funded project story needed to feel real and specific.
 Same brand, same platform, very different jobs.

-The Pepsi Refresh Project funded more than 1,000 ideas in its first year alone — 108 schools, 68 parks and playgrounds, 20 children's homes and shelters.
-More than 87 million votes were cast.
-Pepsi's brand favorability, trust, and purchase intent among millennials all improved significantly through direct interaction with the platform.
+1,000 ideas funded in year one — 108 schools, 68 parks and playgrounds, 20 children's homes and shelters.
+87 million votes cast.
+Pepsi's brand favorability, trust, and purchase intent among millennials all improved significantly.
+Forbes/Reputation Institute: Pepsi jumped from #16 to #5 among America's most reputable brands.
+Cannes Lions.
+IxDA Best in Category, Connecting.

-Which suggested the bet had paid off.
-Turns out people respond well to a brand that actually does something, if the thing it does is real — and if the writing makes them feel like participants rather than an audience.
+The bet paid off.
+Turns out people respond to a brand that actually does something — when the thing it does is real, and when the writing makes them feel like participants instead of an audience.